ZYY0844/Horcrux/README.md

 # TiFosi

-Official implementation of Time-Frequency Augmentation using Spectrogram Injection for Cardiac Feature Extraction from Radar Signal
+Official implementation of "Time-Frequency Augmentation using Spectrogram Injection for Cardiac Feature Extraction from Radar Signal"

 The code is written in Jupyter Notebook for easy understanding.